Peter E. Haas Public Service Award

 Award

 The winner receives $30,000, an engraved medallion, and an additional $30,000 to be donated to a non-profit organization of their choice.
-The 2024 award will be presented at the commencement ceremony on campus on May 11, 2024.
+The 2025 award will be presented at the commencement ceremony on campus on May 17, 2025.
 The recipient is asked to speak about the value of public service to Berkeley students and faculty.

 Eligibility Requirements

 Alums who attended the university for at least three quarters and who live in the United States are eligible for the Haas Public Service Award.
 A Berkeley degree is not required.
 Nominees should be nominated for volunteer work that is performed that is in addition to their livelihood or place of employment.
+The Nomination Deadline for the 2025 award has been extended to November 30, 2024.

 Learn more about Peter E. Haas